 At my work, I meet people from all around the world.
 Almost all of them fall in love with the island from first sight, or dram?
 “I wish I could move here”, I hear them dream out loud.
 And I understand why.
-Eight working distilleries (with three more on the go) is a good enough reason on its own to live here.
+Ten working distilleries is a good enough reason on its own to live here.
 Also, there is the inspiring scenery, the endless number of picturesque beaches, impressive historical sites, peace and quiet.
 You’ll also find small communities, each one located close to the other.
 However, people forget that living on a small island can be really challenging.
 Even in the 21st century.

 So, what is it what keeps me here then?
 I won’t lie; whisky plays an important part here.
 Working in a whisky distillery every day, talking, learning, smelling and tasting whisky is incredible.
 But also, it is the magic of the island.
 Did you know that there is no time here?
 Yes!
 For a long time, people didn’t wear watches.
 Why do you need them?
 Sit down and relax.
 It’s ‘island time’ now.